schandrika/volttron-docs/source/developing-volttron/development-environment/pycharm/index.rst

 ================
 Pycharm can be installed two ways
   1. Installed within the Ubuntu environment so it access code local to it and renders UI using a X Server.
   2. Install on Windows host and set it up to connect to remote code in Ubuntu wsl environment.
-Pycharm professional version might work better for this.
+For the VOLTTRON use case, only Pycharm professional version would work for this type of install.
+This is because, Pycharm community edition would not allow you to point to a python interpreter within a virtual environment in the community

 Installing pycharm-community on Ubuntu-22
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~